-I currently work as a lecturer in HRM at Brunel Business School.
-Before that I finished my PhD in June 2011 at Queen Mary College (University of London)'s School of Business and Management where I was part of the Centre for Research in Equality and Diversity.
+I currently work as a lecturer in International Human Resource Management at the School of Business, Management and Economics, University of Sussex.
+I previously worked as a lecturer in HRM at Brunel Business School (2011-2013).
+I finished my PhD in June 2011 at Queen Mary College (University of London)'s School of Business and Management where I was part of the Centre for Research in Equality and Diversity.
 For more information, see the about-page.

-October 2012 FESTA Female Empowerment in Science and Technology
+October 2012 FESTA Female Empowerment in Science and Technology, Trento, Italy

-I gave a talk: •Inequality in Scandinavian academia – challenges and strategies, in Trento, Italy at the FESTA conference (http://www.festa-europa.eu/public/festa-public-event-trento-italy) p>
+I gave a talk: •Inequality in Scandinavian academia – challenges and strategies, in Trento, Italy at the FESTA conference (http://www.festa-europa.eu/public/festa-public-event-trento-italy) .

-August 2012 The American Academy of Management, Boston, US
+August 2012 The American Academy of Management (AOM), Boston, US

-Presetned the paper: Why Norwegian women directors supports gender quotas on corporate boards –The dual entanglement of affirmative action and merit and the American Academy of Management, Boston, USp>
+Presetned the paper: Why Norwegian women directors supports gender quotas on corporate boards –The dual entanglement of affirmative action and merit and the American Academy of Management, Boston, US.

 I presented the paper: The wider effects of affirmative action strategies in Norway: the case of politics, academia and corporate boards of directors, at the Equality Diversity and Inclusion Conference, Toulouse, France.

 July 7th 2012 Management and Diversity in the Scandinavian Countries, a talk at the Université Paris-Dauphine

 I gave a talk at the Université Paris-Dauphine in the conference series : Management et diversité : comparaisons internationales, Université Paris-Dauphine.